 3.2.6.
-Repossessed collateral

-The group obtains assets by taking possession of collateral held as security.
-The value of the assets still on the statement of financial position for both 30 June 2017 and 30 June 2016 was nil.
+Repossessed collateralThe group obtains assets by taking possession of collateral held as security.3.2.6.
+Repossessed collateralThe value of the assets still on the statement of financial position for both 30 June 2018 and 30 June 2017 was nil.
 Repossessed properties are sold as soon as practicable with the proceeds used to reduce the outstanding indebtedness.
 Repossessed property is classified in the statement of financial position as other assets.